 Today is January 30 and the Navigate the Chaos question to consider is “how often do you choose work that scares you?”
 Actor Mary Tyler Moore noted “Looking back on it, I realize that I have always chosen work that challenges me, because if I don’t go in to work a little scared, I don’t have any interest in it."
 Being ‘a little scared’ is a trait often found in those who navigate the chaos and practice the art of living well.
 They take jobs that simply make them uncomfortable and figure out a way to succeed.
 Being scared is akin to traveling outside of your comfort zone.

 Instead of selecting work that scared him, college senior Parker Hall choose to wait for his dream job and while doing so wrote to Mike Rowe of Dirty Jobs fame stating, “I’ve spent this last year trying to figure out the right career for myself and I still can’t figure out what to do… I want a career that will always keep me happy but can allow me to have a family and get some time to travel.”
-Hall’s thinking aligns with far too many colleges and universities are telling college students these days – follow your passion and only settle for your dream job.
+Hall’s thinking aligns with what far too many colleges and universities are telling college students these days – follow your passion and only settle for your dream job.
 Such an approach is the opposite of what students and recent graduates should be doing.

 Rowe’s response was most likely not what Hall expected.
 In fact, Rowe’s advice runs contrary to the often proclaimed ‘do what you love’ mantra of today and wrote “Stop looking for the right career and start looking for a job.
 Any job.
 Forget about what you like.
 Focus on what is available.
 Get yourself hired.
 Show up early.
 Stay late.
 Volunteer for the scut work.
 Become indispensable.
 You can always quit later and be no worse off than you are today.
 But do not waste another year looking for a career that does not exist.
 And most of all, stop worrying about your happiness.
 Happiness does not come from a job.
 It comes from knowing what you truly value and behaving in a way that’s consistent with those beliefs.”